vanGoghhh/tp/docs/team/breadpeanutbutter.md

   * What it is for: A field used to represent the expected salary of a candidate.
 It is an optional input field for candidates.
     Internally, it is represented as a Salary object.
   * Justification:  This Information field allows job recruiters to store and keep track of the expected salary of candidates.
 This is an important field as recruiters can use this information to match candidates with suitable jobs.
 This field is also useful when used as input for the Sort and Find features.
   * Highlight: Similar to URLLink, Salary is also represented as an Optional object in candidates. <br>

 * **New Feature: Date Information field**
   * What it is for: A field used to represent the date of application of a candidate.
 Internally, it is represented as a Date object.
   * Justification: This Information field allows job recruiters to keep track of the date that candidates applied for a job.
-This is important as job recruiters should not take too long to follow up with candidates or they might lose the candidate.
+This is important as job recruiters should not take too long to follow up with candidates.
     This field is also useful when used as input for the Sort and Find features. <br>

 * **New Feature: Blacklist Information field**
   * What it is for: A field used to represent the blacklist status of candidates, i.e whether a candidate has been blacklisted.
   * Justification: This Information field allows job recruiters to keep track of candidates who have been blacklisted and have bad records.
-    Recruiters will then know not to hire this person in the future.
     This field is also useful when used as input for the Sort and Find features. <br>

 * **Project management**:
   * In charge of looking after code quality and ensuring adherence to coding standards such as SLAP and KISS principles